wrandelshofer/FastDoubleParser/README.md

 The code is marked as such.

-If you redistribute code, you must follow the terms of all involved licenses (MIT License, Apache 2.0 License, BSD 2-clause License).
+If you redistribute code, you must follow the terms of all involved licenses.

 The build scripts in this project do include the data that are required by these licenses in deployed source- and classes-Jar files.